spyking-circus/spyking-circus/docs_sphinx/code/fileformat.rst

 Neuroshare support
 ------------------

 Some of the file formats (plexon, blackrock, multi-channel systems, ..) can be accessed only if you have the neuroshare_ library installed.
-Note that despite a great simplicity of use, this library provides only slow read access and no write access to the file formats.
+Note that despite a great simplicity of use, this library provides only very slow read access and no write access to the file formats.
 Therefore, this is not an efficient wrapper, and it may slow down considerably the code.
 Feel free to contribute if you have better ideas about what to do!

 HDF5-like file